How to Reduce Server Load in Linux

 There are many third-party tools like Minify and HTML Minifier that allow you to compress and minify CSS, JS and HTML files for your websites.
 These tools automatically remove any comments & whitespaces, and replace long variable names with shorter ones to reduce the file size.

-Most popular servers such as Apache and NGINX allow you to compress data before sending it to the client browser, which is automatically uncompressed and rendered by the browser for its user.
+When users request web pages on your site, by default, all web servers send the response data as it is, without any optimization.
+However, most popular servers such as Apache and NGINX allow you to compress data before sending it to the client browser, which is automatically uncompressed and rendered by the browser for its user.
+This is very useful especially, if you are sending large amount of data to populate tables and graphs on your site.

 In fact, they even allow you to specify compression algorithm (gzip, bzip2, etc) to be used for data compression.
-Here’s how to enable GZIP compression in Apache.
+Make sure that you have enabled data compression on your web server.
+Here’s how to enable GZIP compression in Apache and NGINX.

 4. Host Images on Third-party websites

 Typically Ecommerce websites, photo sharing apps and social media platforms tend to have a lot images on their servers.
-In such cases, you may want to host these images on a third-party service such as Flikr or ImageShack, or even try a CDN.
+They consume a lot of disk space.
+Serving these images can take a toll on the processing power of your server.
+Therefore, you may want to host these images on a third-party service such as Flikr or ImageShack, or even try a CDN provider.

 5. Review Most Frequent Code